-We expect companies to disclose their material risks related to human rights and modern slavery and how the company effectively manages the risks (ie how it complies with the expectations outlined above).
-A company with better practice is one that transparently report cases of modern slavery discovered in its operations or supply chains (including both direct and indirect suppliers) and how it is addressing them.
+Public reporting is important because it allows investors to assess their level of investment risk.
+We expect companies to disclose their material risks related to human rights and modern slavery and how the company effectively manages the risks (i.e. how it complies with the expectations outlined above).
+A company with better practice is one that transparently reports cases of modern slavery or adverse human rights impacts discovered in its operations or supply chains (including both direct and indirect suppliers) and how it is addressing them.
 ACSI supports companies disclosing identified human rights and modern slavery incidents in a way that does not put survivors or other relevant people at risk.

 Companies should provide information that goes beyond generic high-level risk factors, such as country and sector risks.
-It is useful for companies to describe how they may potentially be involved in modern slavery by using the 'cause', 'contribute', 'directly linked' continuum set out in the UN Guiding Principles on Business and Human Rights (or similar language).
+It is useful for companies to describe how they may potentially be involved in modern slavery by using the 'cause', 'contribute', 'directly linked' continuum set out in the UN Guiding Principles on Business and Human Rights.

-Companies should be transparent in relation to their wider workforces, including casual and contracted workers, not only permanent workers.

-Disclosure should also include how the company uses and expands its existing leverage with suppliers and other business partners to address modern slavery and human rights risks.
+Companies should be transparent in relation to their wider workforces, including casual and contracted workers, as well as permanent workers.
+Disclosure should include how the company uses and expands its existing leverage with suppliers and other business partners to address modern slavery and human rights risks.
 Companies should provide meaningful information about consultation with owned or controlled entities and other reporting entities (where relevant).